Many people come to us asking about lost pensions. Fortunately, there are several ways you can find them.

 As a rough rule:

 - If you left the employer before April 1975, it’s likely you will have received a refund of your pension contributions.
 If you didn’t pay into the scheme you probably won’t be entitled to anything, unless you were in the scheme for at least 15 to 20 years.

 - If you left the employer between April 1975 and April 1988, you will have a pension, provided you had completed five years in the scheme.
 If not, you will almost certainly have had a refund of your pension contributions and have no further rights.
 Between April 1975 and December 1985 you will have needed to reach age 26, in addition to completing 5 years in the scheme, to be entitled to a pension.

-- If you were a member of an occupational defined benefit scheme and you left the employer after 1988, you will be entitled to a pension, as long as you completed two years’ service.
+- If you were a member of an occupational defined benefit scheme and you left the employer on or after 6 April 1988, you will be entitled to a pension, as long as you completed two years’ service.
 If you left the pension scheme with fewer than two years’ service, you probably received a refund of your contributions at the time you left or a cash transfer sum (which means that you transferred your pension benefits to another arrangement).

 Looking for workplace pensions